marklogic-community/corb2/README.md

 * **XCC-CONNECTION-RETRY-LIMIT** (Number attempts to connect to ML before giving up - default is 3)
 * **XCC-CONNECTION-RETRY-INTERVAL** (in seconds - Time interval in seconds between retry attempts - default is 60)
 * **BATCH-URI-DELIM** (Use if default delimiter `';'` cannot be used to join multiple URIS when BATCH-SIZE is greater than 1.)
 * **FAIL-ON-ERROR** (Default is true.
-If false, corb job will not fail and exit if the transform module throws xquery error after the first URI is successfully run.
+If false, corb job will not fail and exit if the transform module throws xquery error.
 This option will not handle repeated connection failures)
 * **ERROR-FILE-NAME** (Used when FAIL-ON-ERROR is false.
 If specifiedf true, removes duplicates from , the errored URIs along with error messages will be written to this file.
 Uses BATCH-URI-DELIM or default `';'` to seperate URI and error message)
 * **EXPORT-FILE-REMOVE-DUPLICATES** (If `true`, duplicate lines from EXPORT-FILE-NAME will be removed.
 If `true|sorted`, lines will be sorted.
 If `true|ordered`, lines will not be reordered after removing duplicates.)
 * **MAX_OPTS_FROM_MODULE** (Default 10.
 Max number of custom inputs from the URIS-MODULE to other modules)